Kritika's Product Portfolio

 Sample Interview Questions

-• "Tell me about a time you used ChatGPT for a class.
-What did you use it for?"
+• "Tell me about a time you used ChatGPT or another AI tool for a class."

 Participatory Design